Mobilizing Fairbanks & Interior Alaska communities toward action on climate change

 On December 10, we encourage GVEA members to attend the board meeting and help us bring some community requests to our local electric supplier.
 Our requests are:

-Encourage follow-through on the carbon emissions reduction goal
+Thank the board for adopting & encourage follow-through on the carbon emissions reduction goal

 Increasing GVEA’s renewable energy portfolio and implement a strong renewable energy transition plan.
 We can do more, we want more.